EliaTogni/Univault/Classes/Simulation.md

 $$P[accepted] = \int_{-\infty}^{+\infty} \frac{f(y)}{c} dy = \frac{1}{c} \int_{-\infty}^{+\infty} f(y) dy = \frac{1}{c}$$

 The probability of being accepted at each iteration is, therefore, a constant.
+Since the expected value of a geometric random variable of parameter $p$ is $\mathbb{E}[X] = 1/p$ and in this case $p = 1/c$, it is obvious that the expected value of the number of iterations is $\frac{1}{1/c}$ and, therefore, $c$.

 In the image below, it is possible to observe the structure of the algorithm and notice that this structure follows exactly the geometric random variable's behaviour.

 ![[Acceptance-RejectionGeometricRandomVariable.png]]